MicrosoftDocs/Viva/Viva/glint/setup/employee-raw-data-export.md

    2. Choose whether to include **Comments** and the **Survey Sent Date** in the **Export Options** section.
    3. Select attributes that you want to include in the **Attributes** section.
    4. After you make all selections, select the **Export** button in the top right.
-5. Your .csv file will download to your device.
-Larger files can take more time to generate, you will receive an email when your file is ready to download.
+5. Your .csv file downloads to your device.
+Larger files can take more time to generate; you receive an email when your file is ready to download.

 ### Raw survey response file layout

-The fields included in your Viva Glint raw survey response exports will vary based on the attributes that your organization sends, the selections that you make for your export, and the items included in your survey.
+The fields included in your Viva Glint raw survey response exports vary based on the attributes that your organization sends, the selections that you make for your export, and the items included in your survey.
 The following columns will always be included, with a field for every survey item:

 |Field Label  |Description   |Value Format|
 |----------|-----------|------------|